echille/E.-Chille-Open-Lab-Notebook/about.md

 ### About me:

 I am an undergraduate Marine Biology major minoring in Restoration Science and Management at the University of Rhode Island.
-In addition to my studies, I am a member of the Putnam Lab and am Chief Watchstander at the Inner Space Center in Narragansett, Rhode Island.
-My research interests are focused on how organisms that live on the threshold of their physiological limits will respond to climate change.
-More specifically, I am interested in the thermal tolerance of corals and their abilities to adapt and acclimatize to changing environmental conditions.
-My long-term goal is to become a researcher, using my studies to support reef conservation efforts.
+In addition to my studies, I also work as a research assistant in the Putnam Lab.
+In the lab, I work alongside Ph.D. candidate Kevin Wong in investigating the mechanisms causing intra- and trans-generational acclimatization of reef-building coral, Porites atreoides, in response to environmental change.
+I perform laboratory techniques such as chlorophyll analysis, Symbiodiniaceae cell counts, RNA and DNA extractions, and BCA total protein assays to help piece together the mechanisms behind these complex processes.

+I will be graduating with a B.S. in Marine Biology in May 2019, and am planning on entering into a Masters or Ph.
+D. program in the Fall of 2020.
+My research interests are primarily focused on investigating the mechanisms that allow hermatypic corals to adapt and acclimatize to multiple simultaneous stressors, and the implications of these mechanisms towards conservation and ecology.

 If you would like to find more information about the Putnam Laboratory at the University of Rhode Island, please visit the Putnam Lab [website](http://putnamlab.com/).

+---

 ### Contact me:

 Email: [erin_chille@my.uri.edu](mailto:erin_chille@my.uri.edu)

+---

 &nbsp;